NGC Catalog

 Model Overview

-The model described in this card segments one or more “person” object within an image and returns a semantic segmentation mask for all people within an image.
+The PeopleSemSegNet Autonomous Mobile Robot (AMR) model detects one or more “person” object within an image and returns a semantic segmentation mask for all people within an image.
+This model is ready for commercial use.

 Model Architecture